Chart Color Schemes

 Household Composition

-Balga features high concentrations of group households and lone person households, with a median household size of 2.4 people
+Balga features high concentrations of group households and lone person households, with a lower-than-average median household size

 Family households constitute 61.5% of all households, including 24.3% couples with children, 19.5% couples without children, and 15.7% single parent families.
-Non-family households comprise the remaining 38.5%, with lone person households at 32.4% and group households making up 6.1%.
-The median household size is 2.4 people.
+Non-family households account for the remaining 38.5%, with lone person households at 32.4% and group households comprising 6.1%.
+The median household size is 2.4 people, smaller than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households